History and Resolution of the Israeli-Palestinian Conflict

 As will be discussed later, a lot of American Jewish Political Action Committees (PACs) and lobby groups have furthered the cause of Zionism in America, and the American commercial news media has covered the Israeli side of conflicts.
-For a long time most Americans have been aware of Israeli suffering at the hands of Palestinian terrorists is obviously the biggest part of it, but most Americans know about that.
+For a long time most Americans have been aware of Israeli suffering at the hands of Palestinian terrorists.
 From the coverage of the war in 1967, to the Palestinian terrorist killing of 11 Israeli athletes during the 1972 Olympics in Munich, to the Yom Kippur War in 1973, all the way to the latest Palestinian attacks against Israel, Americans have been very informed.

-What the "Jihadists" don't realize is that prior to 1967, America was pro-Israel for many good reasons.
-And some Americans are still pro-Israel because the Jewish people are very much a part of Western civilization.
+Many if not most Americans were pro-Israel for many good reasons, and some Americans are still pro-Israel because the Jewish people are very much a part of Western civilization.
 After all, Jewish Americans originally immigrated from Western Europe to America, and then many immigrated from America to modern Israel.
 Besides that, the Jewish people have contributed a great deal to Western civilization, especially in science, medicine, entertainment, comedy, music, business, banking and merchandising.
 Many Jews are renowned and greatly respected and appreciated all over the world.
 In fact, the world is in certain respects a better place because of the greatness of the Jewish people.

 However, some Jews, like some of the people in other races and religions, are not great, and the Israeli government has at times been terrible.
 In fact, it is often terrible in terms of its use of deadly military force and abuse of power, and that’s been true since 1948.